antedoro/arberia-demo/content/about/index.md

 resources:
 - name: "featured-image"
-  src: "tu.jpg"
+  src: "me.webp"
 - name: "featured-image-preview"
-  src: "tu.jpg"
+  src: "me.webp"

 weight: 1

-# tags: [tag1, tag2, tag3, tag4]
-# categories: [category]

-# hiddenFromHomePage: false
-# hiddenFromSearch: false

-# featured: false
-# sidebar: false
-# toc: false
-# math:
-#   enable: false
-# lightgallery: false
-# license: ""
 ---

-Hi I'm the developer of Arberia Theme for Hugo.
+Hi I'm the developer of **Arberia Theme for Hugo**.
 If you want to know some about me read this _short bio_.

 My name is **Vincenzo Antedoro**.
 I'm an engineer who helps those who want to invest in renewables.
-For the rest he enjoys teaching with the method of learning by doing.
+For the rest I enjoy teaching with the method of learning by doing.

 Visualize my profile at my personal blog: [https://antedoro.it/about/](https://antedoro.it/about/)